jmsck55/PythonCExtentions/README.md

 Goals:

-1. Write an Euphoria extension for Python, so that Python can call Euphoria's datatypes.
+1. Write an Euphoria extension for Python, so that Python can use Euphoria's datatypes, with associated functions.

 2. Write a Python wrapper for Euphoria.